The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/6-react-project.md

 Once MVP is complete and working:

 - `PATCH /api/[resource]/:id` — update a resource, with an edit form on the frontend
+- Add a many-to-many resource (e.g. comments or likes)
 - React Router — multiple pages (e.g., list page → detail page)
 - Global Context — `currentUser` in Context instead of props drilling